SusulAdam/ToDo_List_Project-JS/README.md

 ## General info
 The repository contains to do list project.
 Project consist on add, edit and delete new tasks.
+The projecy includes the possiblity of adding and editing a task execution.
 Project don't have data base.

 ## Running